ticofab/akka-cluster-kubernetes/README.md

 We combine custom resource metrics with logic to automatically adjust the configuration of the underlying cloud infrastructure.

+An alternative example of cluster formation is in my other project [CloudMatch](https://github.com/ticofab/cloudmatch), which uses the `Akka Cluster Bootstrap - Kubernetes API` module for Akka.

 ## Usage

 First, package the app localy in a Docker container: